The Hydrostatic Mass Bias and the $\sigma_8$ Tension: A Multi-Probe Forecast for Stage-IV/V Surveys: Introduction

 Past observational efforts have only achieved modest precision on $b_{\mathrm{HSE}}$.
 Weak lensing mass calibration of \textit{Planck} clusters yielded $\sigma(b_{\mathrm{HSE}}) \sim 0.05$--$0.10$ \citep{Planck16, Miyatake19}, while cross-correlation studies between \textit{Planck} tSZ and DES weak lensing reached $\sigma(b_{\mathrm{HSE}}) \approx 0.04$ \citep{Pandey22}.
 These uncertainties are insufficient for Stage-IV/V cosmology, where sub-percent control over systematics is required to fully exploit the statistical power of next-generation data.

-The path to breaking the $b_{\mathrm{HSE}}$--$\sigma_8$ degeneracy lies in multi-wavelength, multi-probe observations that can directly constrain the underlying cluster gravitational potential.
+The path to breaking the $b_{\mathrm{HSE}}$–$\sigma_8$ degeneracy lies in multi-wavelength, multi-probe observations that can directly constrain the underlying cluster gravitational potential.
 The power of cross-correlations to break degeneracies is now well-established in the literature.
 Recent work by \citet{Zhang22} demonstrated that combining galaxy clustering and weak lensing with CMB lensing can significantly improve cosmological constraints by breaking degeneracies between parameters and systematics, particularly when moving from Stage-III to Stage-IV surveys.
-Their analysis focused on galaxy-CMB lensing cross-correlations ($\delta_g \kappa_{\rm CMB}$ and $\gamma \kappa_{\rm CMB}$).
-Our analysis extends this framework to the thermal Sunyaev--Zeldovich effect, where we show that tSZ--galaxy cross-correlations can obtain $b_{\rm HSE}$ to sub-percent precision, a critical step for resolving the $\sigma_8$ tension.
+Their analysis focused on galaxy-CMB lensing cross-correlations ($\delta_g \kappa_{\rm CMB}$ and $\gamma \kappa_{\rm CMB}$). { Recent joint analyses of tSZ, X-ray, and weak lensing have demonstrated that multi-probe cross-correlations can simultaneously constrain cosmological parameters and intracluster medium (ICM) physics, including the non-thermal pressure support that underlies the hydrostatic mass bias \citep{Shirasaki20}.} Our analysis extends this framework to the thermal Sunyaev–Zeldovich effect, where we show that tSZ–galaxy cross-correlations can obtain $b_{\rm HSE}$ to sub-percent precision, a critical step for resolving the $\sigma_8$ tension.
 Recent cosmological hydrodynamical simulations, such as FLAMINGO and The Three Hundred Project, have {quantified} $b_{\mathrm{HSE}}$ and its scatter finding a typical value of $1 - b_{\mathrm{HSE}} \sim 0.7$--$0.8$ and a complex dependence on cluster dynamical state \citep{Braspenning25, Corasaniti25}.